sftpplus/sftpplus-docs/src/doc_source/operation/admin-authorization.rst

 or any configuration of a certain type.
 The following examples are valid:

+* me/* - target any configuration of the current authenticated administrator
 * configuration/services/* - target the configuration of any service
 * configuration/services/FTPS-server-UUID/* - target any configuration for the service with UUID ``FTPS-service-UUID``
 * configuration/services/\*/name/ - target all the name options for any service